 Can you pick your own peaches at Scott’s Orchard?

-Peaches are currently only available at area farmers markets and in pre-picked baskets inside the orchard gift shop.
-BUT… we encourage you to follow Scott’s Orchard on social media for some exciting news that may interest you coming up!
+Peaches are currently available at area farmers markets and in pre-picked baskets inside the orchard gift shop.
+PLus, Scott’s Orchard has some designated U-Pick Your Own Peaches Days this summer:

-Fun fact: They also have a large number of sunflowers growing for some future exciting plans you wont want to miss.
+Fun fact: They also have a large number of sunflowers growing for some U-Pick Sunflower Days you won’t want to miss!